Isoetes stellenbossiensis: Etymology

 The species is named after the Stellenbosch flats where it was first discovered.

 Ecology

 This quillwort can form large colonies of thousands of individuals when conditions are suitable.
-In fact, in some places they may grow so densely that they may be mistaken for a fine-lefed grass.
+In fact, in some places they may grow so densely that they may be mistaken for a fine-leafed grass.
 It can still, however, still be difficult to find these plants as they are small and often associate with other species.
 These species include the shrub Psoralea pinnata as well as multiple species of grasses, sedges and geophytes.

 This is a seasonal species.
 Plants die off as its habitat dries, leaving behind a corm.
-This species, dpes however, have the highest tolerance to a low moisture environment out of the South African Isoetes species, and is able to be fully terrestrial during the rainy season.
-It may even be found growing with highly drought tolerent species such as Crassula dejecta, Aristea africana, and Oedera fruticosa.
+This species has the highest tolerance to a low moisture environment of the South African Isoetes species, and is able to be fully terrestrial during the rainy season.
+It may even be found growing with highly drought tolerant species such as Crassula undulata, Aristea africana, and Oedera fruticosa.